 The money you receive in your bank account should match the net pay on your payslip.
 To understand more about what your payslip should look like, read our payslip guide.

-You can also use this risk checker to spot whether any of your current contracts could involve tax avoidance.
+You can also use this risk checker to spot whether any of your contracts could involve tax avoidance.

-How to steer clear of avoidance schemes
+Steer clear of avoidance schemes

 If a tax avoidance scheme is not shown in the list, this does not mean that the scheme works or is in any way approved by HMRC.